Scholarships and student funding

 - Awards are made for both Masters and PhD programmes.

 - Typically, awards are for partial fee costs.
 Fully funded awards are exceptional and highly competitive.

-See Scholarships and Student Funding Services for details of how to apply and for other funding opportunities:
+See Scholarships and Student Funding Services for details of all the different funding opportunities and how to apply.

 What will studying at graduate level cost?

 The University offers a 10% discount in postgraduate masters tuition fees for all alumni who have graduated with an undergraduate degree from the University of Edinburgh (conditions apply).
 This discount applies to both home and overseas students, and applies to the self-funding element of the postgraduate tuition fee (this does not apply to any part of the element of tuition fee which is covered by a scholarship or other source of funding, or to additional programme costs where they apply).

 Whether you are required to pay tuition fees at the home rate or at the overseas rate is determined by your nationality and the country where you are ‘ordinarily resident’.
 It is also determined in accordance with the regulations with which institutions must work in assessing fee status detailed in the Education (Fees and Awards) (Scotland) Regulations 2007.